Android-for-Python/Android-for-Python-Users/README.md

 ## error: expression is not assignable

-There are two different causes:
+There are two different causes, pick the one that applies:

 ```
 jnius/jnius.c:55290:5: error: expression is not assignable